matrix-org/matrix-spec-proposals/drafts/media_repository.rst

 Homeservers may generate thumbnails for content uploaded to remote homeservers themselves or may rely on the remote homeserver to thumbnail the content.
 Homeservers may return thumbnails of a different size to that requested.
-However homeservers should provide extact matches where reasonable.
+However homeservers should provide exact matches where reasonable.
+Homeservers must never upscale images.

 Security
 --------